 In a medium saucepain, combine quinoa and butter over medium-low heat.
 Stir until quinoa is gently toasted to a golden brown (you will hear popping).
 [TIP: toasting gives a delicious nutty taste and depth of flavor you won't get otherwise.]
 Peel off the zest of one of the oranges with a vegetable peeler and add peels and stock to the saucepan.
 Bring to a boil, then cover and simmer 15 minutes or until all the liquid has been absorbed.
 Remove the pan from the heat and set aside to rest 5 minutes.
 Once rested, remove the lid and fluff with a fork.
 Set aside to cool to room temperature.

-While the quinoa is cooling, combine the juice of just 1/2 of one of the oranges with the EVOO, red wine vinegar, agave, salt, and pepper to a medium bowl and whisk briskly until the dressing is emulsified.
+While the quinoa is cooling, combine the juice of just 1/2 of one of the oranges with the EVOO, red wine vinegar, honey, salt, and pepper to a medium bowl and whisk briskly until the dressing is emulsified.
 Add the segemented orange (just 1 1/2 oranges will remain to be segmented), pomegranate arils and diced cucumber to the dressing to let marinade.

 Once the quinoa has cooled, add it and the arugula to the bowl and stir until all the quinoa is coated with the dressing.
 Serve at room temperature or chill and serve later.